skjiisa/WebDAV-Swift/README.md

 In this case, if there are cached files, the completion closure will run immediately with those cached files.
 Then a network request will be made to get an updated files list.
-If the files list from the server is unchaged from the cache, the function ends here and nothing else is called.
+If the files list from the server is unchanged from the cache, the function ends here and nothing else is called.
 If the files list from the server is different from the cache, the completion closure will run a second time with the new files list.

 ### Image cache